Dry stone: Construction

 Another variation is the Cornish hedge or Welsh clawdd, which is a stone-clad earth bank topped by turf, scrub, or trees and characterised by a strict inward-curved batter (the slope of the "hedge").
 As with many other varieties of wall, the height is the same as the width of the base, and the top is half the base width.

 Different regions have made minor modifications to the general method of construction—sometimes because of limitations of building material available, but also to create a look that is distinctive for that area.
 Whichever method is used to build a dry stone wall, considerable skill is required.
 Correcting any mistakes invariably means disassembling down to the level of the error.
 Selection of the correct stone for every position in the wall makes an enormous difference to the lifetime of the finished product, and a skilled waller will take time making the selection.

-As with many older crafts, skilled wallers, today, are few in number.
-With the advent of modern wire fencing, fields can be fenced with much less time and expense using wire than using stone walls; however, the initial expense of building dykes is offset by their sturdiness and consequent long, low-maintenance lifetimes.
+As with many older crafts, skilled wallers are few in number today.
+Fields can be fenced with much less time and expense using modern wire fencing compared to stone walls; however, the initial expense of building dykes is offset by their sturdiness and consequent long, low-maintenance lifetimes.
 As a result of the increasing appreciation of the landscape and heritage value of dry stone walls, wallers remain in demand, as do the walls themselves.
 A nationally recognised certification scheme is operated in the UK by the Dry Stone Walling Association, with four grades from Initial to Master Craftsman.

 Notable examples include the Mourne Wall, a 22 mi wall in the Mourne Mountains in County Down, Northern Ireland, and the wall around the Ottenby nature reserve, built by Charles X Gustav in the mid-17th century in Öland, Sweden.